samkrao/cstem/README.md

 <hr>

-OF is a general-purpose language for programming .
+lof is a general-purpose language for programming .

-<p align="center">  ** OF IS under development in separate private repository of git.
+<p align="center">  ** lof IS under development in separate private repository of git.
 This is the place holder till it considered as qualified to be public (if at all)  **  </p>

 <hr>